matloff/regtools/UnbalancedClasses.md

 ### Letter recognition data

-Intuitively, if we ignore our knowledge of the class probabilities -- 12.02% --- we are substantially reducing our predictive ability.
+Intuitively, if we ignore our knowledge of the class probabilities -- 12.02% etc. --- we are reducing our predictive ability.

-In an experiment in my book (updated here), I first fit a logistic model to a training set of 14,000, then used it to predict a test set of 6,000.
+In an experiment in my book (updated here), I sampled from the dataset according to the realistic frequencies above, thus producing realistic data.
+I then fit a logistic model to a training set of 14,000, and used it to predict a test set of 6,000, producing 6,000 conditional probabilities for each letter.
+Finally, I predicted the 6,000 letters, first without applying the adjustment formula to those probabilities and then with it.

-I then sampled from the dataset according to the realistic frequencies above, producing realistic data, and fit the logit model to this new data.
 Without the adjustment formula, I got a **correct classification rate of 69%.**  But then using the formula, **the correct classification rate rose to 76%.**

 One can actually do much better on this dataset, either by adding quadratic terms to the logit model, or by using a nonparametric method.
 (In my book, I get 97% accuracy using random forests.)
-But that is not the point; instead, the point is that for any given ML algorithm **we can do better by using the adjustment formula** (if, of course, the correct class probabilities are known).
+But that is not the point; instead, the point is that for any given ML algorithm on balanced data, **we can do better by using the adjustment formula** (if, of course, the correct class probabilities are known).

 As you can see, **balanced data can be our enemy**.